walkie/academic-webpage/papers/vlhcc15-programs-for-people.abstract.md

-Humans play an active role in the execution of certain kinds of programs, such as spreadsheets, workflows and interactive notebooks.
+Humans play an active role in the execution of certain kinds of programs, such as spreadsheets, workflows, and interactive notebooks.
 Interacting closely with execution is especially useful when end-users are learning from examples while doing their work.
 In order to better understand the language features needed to support this kind of use, we investigated a particularly rigid and formalized